On this page

 There are other diseases and other haemorrhagic fevers that present the same symptoms as the Ebola virus disease.
 Medical tests are required to confirm an Ebola diagnosis.

-Ebola virus is spread by direct contact with body fluids of an infected person or a recently deceased person (e.g., blood, saliva, feces, vomit) or from infected animals.
+Ebola virus is spread by direct contact with body fluids or tissues of an infected person with EVD symptoms or a recently deceased person (e.g., blood, saliva, feces, vomit) or from infected animals.
 The virus can enter your body through breaks in your skin (e.g., a cut), or through your eyes, nose or mouth.
-The Ebola virus also spreads by contact with equipment that has been contaminated by infected body fluids, such as needles.
+The Ebola virus disease also spreads by contact with contaminated objects such as soiled surfaces (bedding), or medical equipment (e.g., needles) contaminated with an Ebola virus.

 Ebola is not spread through the air (i.e., it does not spread like the seasonal flu virus), nor is it spread by mosquitoes or water.
 Walking by an infected person is not enough contact to spread the disease.
 There is no indication that Ebola is spread by casual contact with surfaces touched by an infected person.